moode-player/docs/setup_guide.md

 - Password      As set in Network Config screen
 - URL           http:// moode.local or 172.24.1.1

-The Hotspot starts automatically when any of the following are true.
+The Hotspot starts when any of the following are true.

 - WiFi SSID is set to "Activate Hotspot" in Network Config.
 - WiFi SSID is defined in Network Config but no IP address was assigned after